Reverse images on recycled windows.

 Artist Biography

 Half the time, I am a full time father of two amazing children.
 The only time I have been challenged to a fight, I was dressed as the Skipper from Gilligan’s Island.
-I am an attorney with over a decade of experience in regulatory compliance.
+I am an attorney with two decades of experience in regulatory compliance.
 My grandmother lives under an assumed name and for a short time she painted claiming it was all at the direction of a Spanish ghost.
 I was born in Ohio and have lived in Florida, Los Angeles and Connecticut.
 At age ten I was regularly filling out people’s tax paperwork and at age thirteen I would do computer consulting posing as a college student.
-I did not start painting until about five years ago.
+I did not start painting until I was almost forty.
 The one time I have been married, it was to someone I was not dating at the time.
 I have a cat named Daisy.
 I am not a baseball fan, but have appeared in the nationally televised broadcast of the final game of a World Series.
 I graduated college when I was nineteen.
 I went to high school in a Florida town which was founded by and still very much occupied by circus sideshow performers.
 I am admitted to the bar in two states, am certified to conduct insurance company examinations, and have a degree in Criminology.
-I spent seven years working at a record label where I accidentally found four unreleased John Fahey songs and once wrote a fake biography that was distributed to thousands in an employee newsletter.
-At one point, I found myself in a place where my life was beginning to completely unravel.
-Instead of ending up in thousands of shatters on the ground, I am grateful that I was able to find my way out through the medium of expression that had always been missing from my life.
+I spent seven years working at a record label where I accidentally found four unreleased John Fahey songs and once wrote a fake autobiography that was distributed to thousands in an employee newsletter.
+I am self-taught as an artist, never picking up a brush until I was almost forty and I will be forever grateful that I found the medium of expression that had always been missing from my life.

 From the Artist